 This option is the mail domain that you will be servicing, like example.com

 The syntax is like this:

 All emails sent from this mail server will look as though it came from this option.
 You can set this to $mydomain value.

 myorigin = $mydomain

-This option lists the domains that the Postfix server will take as its final destination for incoming email.
+This option lists the domains that the Postfix server uses for incoming emails.

 mydestination = $myhostname, localhost.$mydomain, $mydomain, mail.$mydomain, www.$mydomain